List of power stations in Michigan: Coal power stations

-Coal power is the leading source of electricity in Michigan.
+Coal power is the second leading source of electricity in Michigan.
 Although Michigan has no active coal mines, coal is easily moved from other states by train and across the Great Lakes by lake freighters.
-The lower price of natural gas is leading to the closure of most coal plants with Consumer Energy planning to close all of its remaining coal plants by 2025 while DTE plans to retire 2100MW of coal power by 2023.
+The lower price of natural gas is leading to the closure of most coal plants, with Consumer Energy planning to close all of its remaining coal plants by 2025, and DTE planning to retire 2100MW of coal power by 2023.
+All coal plants in Michigan are scheduled to close by 2032.

 Former coal plants

 Natural gas power stations

 Michigan has some of its own natural gas production and is a leading state for natural gas transport and storage.
 Declining prices for natural gas in the early 21st century led to an increase in the number of natural gas power plants.
-Consumers Power announced a new 700 MW plant to be built near Flint beginning about 2015 while the city of Holland replaced its coal plant with a 114 MW natural gas plant In April 2018, DTE received permission for a 1,100 MW natural gas plant to replace a coal plant in St. Clair.
+Consumers Energy announced a new 700 MW plant to be built near Flint beginning about 2015, while the city of Holland replaced its coal plant with a 114 MW natural gas plant.
+In April 2018, DTE received permission for a 1,100 MW natural gas plant to replace a coal plant in St. Clair.

 Oil power stations

-Fuel oils and other liquid fuels are only a minor fuel used in Michigan for power generation.
-Some units burn liquid fuel only while some multiple fuel units sometimes use liquid fuels as well.
+Fuel oils and other liquid fuels are only minorly used in Michigan for power generation.
+Some units burn liquid fuel only, while some multiple fuel units sometimes use liquid fuels as well.

 Former plants

-Multiple fuel
+Multiple-fuel

-Multiple fuel units may alter their fuel source depending to balance pricing, availability, and energy content.
+Multiple-fuel units may alter their fuel source depending to balance pricing, availability, and energy content.